jostylr/event-when/eventwhen.md

         tracker.add(events);

+        emitter.log("when", events, ev, timing, reset, tracker);

 We return the tracker since one should use that to remove it.
 If you want the handler itself, it is in tracker.handler.
 It just seems more natural this way since the manipulations use tracker.

         return tracker;
     }

 [assign timing reset]()

 Four arguments is not so good because who can remember the order?
-Since reset should be a string while reset should be a boolean, we can handle this.
+Since timing should be a string while reset should be a boolean, we can handle this.

 Note that we are not actually checking for correctness, just trying to make sure that properly written, but unordered, is okay.

     if (typeof timing === "string") {
         tracker.timing = timing;
         tracker.reset = reset || false;
     } else if (typeof timing === "boolean") {
         tracker.reset = timing;
-        if (tracker.reset) {
+        if (typeof reset === "string") {
             tracker.timing = reset;
         } else {
             tracker.timing = emitter.timing;